-Definitely Fraser Island most famous and beautiful lake; the crystal clear waters forever reflecting the gorgeous colors of the sky with pure white silica sand lining the waters edge.
-Lake Boorangoora was a sacred place for the indigenous people.
-The 150ha lake approx. 5m deep was reserved for drinking water only and never swam in to preserve the water quality but today more than 500’000 people swim in her waters every year.
+Definitely Fraser Island’s most famous and beautiful lake; the crystal clear waters forever reflecting the gorgeous colours of the sky with pure white silica sand lining the waters edge.
+Lake Boorangoora was a sacred place for the Indigenous people.
+The 150ha lake approx. 5m deep was reserved for drinking water only and never swam in to preserve the water quality but today more than 500,000 people swim in her waters every year.

-The Maheno is a very famous shipwreck.
+The Maheno shipwreck is very famous.
 Laid to rest on Fraser Island’s shoreline in 1935 when she was caught in an off-season cyclone.
-With a rich tapestry of stories to tell from its glory days as a luxury cruise liner to being used as target practice for the air force in WW2 this wreck is one of Fraser Island’s most iconic sites.
+With a rich tapestry of stories to tell from its glory days as a luxury cruise liner to being used as target practice for the air force in WW2, this wreck is one of Fraser Island’s most iconic sites.
 The years of battling the harsh elements are starting to take their toll on this old wreck though and most believe there wont be very much left to see in 10 years.

 An amazing tannin infused lake that is home to a unique species of turtle on Fraser Island.
 Get up close and personal with these fearless turtles but whatever you do please don’t feed them!
 Hidden in a forest of Hoop Pines and Melaleuca trees this lake is truly one of K’gari’s hidden wonders.

 The largest lake on the island, in fact it’s the largest perched lake in the world!
 Impressive huh… wait until you see it!
 Its like swimming in a big cup of tea and your skin will feel amazing afterwards.
-With white silica beaches and the beautiful deep red water, Lake Boomanjin is one of the most picturesque lakes on the island, you can ask our friend Peter Meyer.
-Peter has been photographing and living on the island for almost 20 years and we happen to know this lake is a favorite of his.
+With white silica beaches and the beautiful deep red water, Lake Boomanjin is one of the most picturesque lakes on the island.

 K’gari is covered with Sandblows that make all sorts of amazing patterns as they engulf the forests.
 The best way to see them is either from one of the many lookouts or on a scenic flight.
 You cant access many by foot but those that you can give are worth the walk especially at sunset.